coleenquadros/configuration/docs/app-sre/design-docs/saas-namespace-selector.md

 ## Proposal

-Introduce a dynamic namespace selector attribute for a saas file.
+Introduce a dynamic namespace selector attribute for a saas file target.
 The selector should be able to select namespaces based on various criteria.

 For example, select namespaces based on the following: